agmsb/gke-nginx-netpol/README.md

 # Using Network Policies with the Nginx Ingress Controller

-This tutorial shows how to ensure that a set of pods are only accessible from the nginx ingress controller using network policies.

-Copyright 2018 Google LLC.
+_Copyright 2018 Google LLC.
 This software is provided as-is, without warranty or representation for any use or purpose.
 Your use of it is subject to your agreements with Google.

-This is NOT a Google official product.
+This is NOT a Google official product._

+This tutorial shows how to ensure that a set of pods are only accessible from the nginx ingress controller using network policies.

 ## Requirements

 * Google Cloud Platform project
 * gcloud set up and initialized for a project with the Kubernetes Engine API enabled.
+* Basic Kubernetes knowledge

 ## Summary